 From the time span during which it occurs it would seem as the feature came and went with one generation of potters.
-The feature also coincides with the increased porcelain production that signified the end of the Ming dynasty.
-It can occur in later periods since it is not something unique but mostly signifies rapid production, and a dull shaving tool.
+The feature coincides with the increased porcelain production - and its simultaneous reduction in quality - at the end of the Ming dynasty but might not be the only or even a correct explanation.

 At this time potters were moving between locations and probably kilns.
 There were also an increase in private trade to new markets.
 To Europe through the newly arrived Portuguese, and later to Japan, private and via the Dutch merchants.